Alaska Native Language Relationships and Family Trees

 Alaska is home to at least 20 Native languages belonging to four distinct language families.
 As the term implies, a language family is a group of languages descended from a common ancestor.
 Languages related in this way often share many resemblances, just as do people descended from a common ancestor.
 Of course, just as unrelated people may look alike, languages may be similar without being related through a common ancestor.

 In Alaska it is relatively easy to distinguish language families.
-The difference between Eskimo-Aleut and Athabascan-Eyak-Tlingit is immediately obvious even to the casual listener.
+The difference between Inuit-Aleut and Athabascan-Eyak-Tlingit is immediately obvious even to the casual listener.
 First, the sound systems are very different.
-For example, AET languages all contain ejective, or popping, consonants, while Eskimo-Aleut languages do not.
+For example, AET languages all contain ejective, or popping, consonants, while Inuit-Aleut languages do not.
 Furthermore, the rules of word formation are completely different in the two families.
-Eskimo-Aleut languages build words by adding suffixes to the right end of a word root, while AET languages build words by adding prefixes to the left end of word root.
-The Haida and Tsimshian languages are not related to either the Eskimo-Aleut or AET families.
+Inuit-Aleut languages build words by adding suffixes to the right end of a word root, while AET languages build words by adding prefixes to the left end of word root.
+The Haida and Tsimshian languages are not related to either the Inuit-Aleut or AET families.
 Tsimshian is related to three other languages in Canada that together form the Tsimshianic family.
 Haida, though structurally quite similar to Tlingit, has not been demonstrably related to any other language family in the world.
 It is a language isolate.

 Distinguishing between individual languages within a family of related languages is a much more difficult task.
 The crucial problem is deciding just how much of a difference justifies calling two speech varieties different languages rather than different dialects.